MathlibLemma: Folklore Lemma Generation and Benchmark for Formal Mathematics: The MathlibLemma Framework

 This formulation shifts the challenge from purely \emph{solving} a given statement to \emph{discovering} what statements are worth solving.

-\subsection{High-level pipeline}
+\subsection{High-Level Pipeline}

 Figure~\ref{fig:pipeline} provides a visual overview of this architecture.
 The detailed execution logic is provided in Algorithm~\ref{alg:pipeline} (Appendix~\ref{app:algorithm}).
-In this section, we detail the specific goal and method for each agent.
+In this section, we detail the specific goal and method for each module.
 To ensure reproducibility, we document the exact prompt templates, input specifications, and structured output extraction logic in Appendix~\ref{app:prompts}, with detailed runtime configurations (e.g., temperature, max tokens) provided in Appendix~\ref{app:config}.

 \textbf{Design Rationale: Factorizing Failure Modes.} Standard end-to-end synthesis entails a compounding risk of failure, where mathematical hallucinations, syntax errors, and proof search failures are entangled.
-Our multi-agent architecture is designed to \textbf{factorize these distinct failure modes} into orthogonal stages: (1) The \textbf{Judge Agent} eliminates semantic noise early, preventing the prover from wasting compute on mathematically false premises; (2) The \textbf{Formalizer Agent} bridges the \emph{syntax-semantics mismatch}, strictly separating the \textbf{syntactic formalization of the statement} from the logical burden of proving it; (3) Consequently, the \textbf{Prover Agent} operates on a \textbf{guaranteed well-formed proposition}, focusing solely on proof construction without being blocked by invalid definitions or imports.
+Our four-stage modular pipeline is designed to \textbf{factorize these distinct failure modes} into orthogonal stages: (1) The \textbf{Judge Module} eliminates semantic noise early, preventing the prover from wasting compute on mathematically false premises; (2) The \textbf{Formalizer Module} bridges the \emph{syntax-semantics mismatch}, strictly separating the \textbf{syntactic formalization of the statement} from the logical burden of proving it; (3) Consequently, the \textbf{Prover Module} operates on a \textbf{guaranteed well-formed proposition}, focusing solely on proof construction without being blocked by invalid definitions or imports.
 This separation allows for specialized feedback loops that are impossible in monolithic generation.